 Patients have stimulators placed on both sides of the brain.
 These stimulators detect the inactive areas, and then the electrodes are planted.
 The electrodes are then connected by wires to a type of pacemaker device placed under the skin of the chest below the collarbone.

 For rechargeable batteries, there’s a constant need to charge the batteries for about 30 min to an hour.
-Deep Brain Stimulation in India with rechargeable electrodes costs around USD 26,599 – USD 33,248.
+Deep Brain Stimulation Cost in India with rechargeable electrodes is around USD 26,599 – USD 33,248.
 The patient needs to stay in the hospital stay for 3-5 days with rest for a week outside.
 The success rate for Deep Brain Stimulation is more than 95%.